Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2025

+* **Focus: The ASML Way** by *Marc Hijink*
+> Fascinating account of ASML's rise, from the early experiments, ambitious bets on extreme ultraviolet lithography systems and the relentless focus required to industrialize these complex machines at scale.
+The book offers interesting insights into how ASML propelled itself to market leader position that is at the heart of the modern chip supply chain.
+Many thanks to Sam for gifting me this book!
 * **Sicherheit und Risiko in Fels und Eis: Band 1** by *Pit Schubert*
 > Despite the serious topic, the book is engaging and accessible.
 It offers a clear overview of what can go wrong in the mountains.
 I hope this helps me recognize and avoid errors during my own climbs as well.
 Big thanks to Lukas for the recommendation!
 * **La Fiesta del Chivo** by *Mario Vargas Llosa*